The 10 Most Epic Snowstorms El Paso Has Ever Seen

 The only other storm to ever bring us more than a foot of snow happened in April of 1983.
 It snowed off and on from April 4 to April 7, and by the time it was all said and done El Paso had received 16.5 inches.

 That’s a crazy amount anytime of the year, but this happened in April!
 In El Paso!
-Did I mention it was over a foot of snow in a month when we typically see temps in the mid to upper 70's, and sand or dust storms are way more likely!
+Did I mention it was over a foot of snow in a month when we typically see temps in the mid to upper 70's, and sand or dust storms are more our norm?

 Here Are the 10 Most Epic Snowstorms in El Paso History